yusufyilmz/devhub-showcase/README.md

 # DevHub Showcase

-This is Yusuf’s DevHub Showcase, a portfolio application built using Next.js, React, Typescript, Prisma, PostgreSQL, Material UI, and Tailwind CSS.
-It includes public project showcases, a CV page, and an interactive AI chat app.
+This is Yusuf’s DevHub Showcase, a portfolio application built using Next.js, React, Typescript, Prisma, PostgreSQL, Material UI, ChatGPT and Tailwind CSS.
+It includes public project showcases, a CV page, and an interactive AI chat bot app that is written by using the chat GPT and with NLP techniques for classification.
-It will be updated

 ## Using this repository